quangloc99/quangloc99.github.io/_posts/2022-03-09-polygon-codeforces-tutorial.md

 person, I usually mark it.
 Be aware that this mail can also be in the _spam_ section.

+After making the commit, the _changes_ are gone, because there is no changes in _the current_ compared to the previous yet.

 ### Why making a commit now?
 As you can see, we have not done anything with this problem.
 It is fine to add something first, like the statement, and then do a commit.
 But I have saw people